-There has been limited critical review and development of Human Resource Development (HRD) theory in the past two decades.
-It is change, and especially the rate at which change occurs, that largely influences the HRD hybrid that any organisation adopts.
-This paper will systematically consider the professional discussions in a number of countries to trace HRD through four key phases: the 'duet', the 'trio', the 'quartet' and concluding with the 'orchestra'.
+HRD is often defined as being merely the training and development aspect of human resource management and this form of definition is commonly associated with 'hard' forms of HRD which focus on the practical and strategic or 'structured' elements of organisational functioning.
+However, it is change, and especially the rate at which change occurs, that largely influences the HRD hybrid that any organisation adopts.
+This paper systematically considers the professional discussions in a number of countries to trace HRD through four key phases: the 'duet', the 'trio', the 'quartet' and concluding with the 'orchestra' and a holistic definition of HRD.